 Measuring cups and spoons

-- Make an anchovy-garlic paste: Mince the anchovies and garlic together until the mixture is mostly smooth and the garlic is minced, about 3 minutes; set aside.
+Make an anchovy-garlic paste.
+Chop the anchovies and garlic together until the mixture is mostly smooth and paste-like; set aside.

-- Make the dressing base: Whisk the egg yolks together in a medium bowl until smooth.
+Make the dressing base.
+Whisk the egg yolks in a medium bowl until smooth.
 Whisk in the mustard until just combined.
 Whisk in the anchovy-garlic mixture.
 While whisking, pour in the lemon juice, then whisk until smooth.

-- Whisk in the oils: While whisking, stream in the olive oil to create a thick emulsion.
+Whisk in the oils.
+While whisking, pour in the olive oil to create a thick emulsion.
 Once all of the olive oil is added, whisk for another minute to thicken.
-Continue whisking and slowly stream in the vegetable oil.
+Continue whisking and slowly pour in the vegetable oil.
 Again, once all of the vegetable oil is added, whisk for another minute to thicken.
 Whisk in the Parmesan cheese.
 Taste and season with black pepper as needed.